ls1intum/Artemis/docs/user/exercises/quiz.rst

             - Scoring type:

-                - All or nothing
+                - All or Nothing
                 - Proportional with Penalty
                 - Proportional without Penalty

             - Present answer options in random order.

             - Single Choice Mode: When there is just one correct option.
-This disables the Scoring type.
+This disables the Scoring type (resp. sets it to All or Nothing).

             - Delete icon: To delete the current question.